 In addition, throughout normal English lessons, novels, plays, poetry and non-fiction material is constantly being presented to and enjoyed by our children.
 Speaking and listening is also an integral part of English and pupils are encouraged to participate actively in group work, to prepare talks, discuss views and issues and also to learn to listen carefully and considerately to the views of others.

-To see the Curriculum Maps for English for the 2018/19 school year, click here.
+To see the Curriculum Maps for English for the Summer 2019 term, click here.